Obesity: What should you know

 • Phentermine-topiramate: reduces hunger

-• Semaglutide: Suppresses appetite.
+• Semaglutide: suppresses appetite.

 • Cellulose and citric acid: give the feeling of fullness